Income Taxes and IRS Forms

 - Three Reasons to File Tax Returns

-- IRS Substantial Presence Test: To determine if you are to be considered a resident or non-resident for tax purposes – which is completely different than for immigration purposes.
+- Substantial Presence Test: To determine if you are to be considered a resident or non-resident for tax purposes, which is completely different than for immigration purposes.
+If you meet the Substantial Presence Test, you do not file an 8843 and do not file the Non-Resident (NR) tax forms.
+You would file the regular 1040 tax form.